 Southern California has a privacy problem.
 Lots are tight, outdoor living matters, and many properties are exposed from above, beside, or across the street.
-People want screening, but they do not always want the water, trimming, pest issues, and waiting period that come with live hedges.
+People want screening, but they may not want the water, trimming, pest issues, and waiting period that come with live hedges.

-That is why artificial privacy hedges have become such a common request across Los Angeles, Orange County, and San Diego.
-They solve a practical problem quickly and they can be designed to look intentional instead of improvised.
+That is why artificial privacy hedges have become a common comparison point across Los Angeles, Orange County, and San Diego.
+They solve a practical problem quickly and can be designed to look intentional instead of improvised.

 Why the demand is growing

 The biggest driver is speed.
-Buyers do not want to plant a hedge and spend months or years waiting for privacy.
+Many buyers do not want to plant a hedge and spend months or years waiting for privacy.
 They want to use the yard, patio, rooftop, or guest-facing space now.

 The second driver is maintenance.
 Many Southern California properties want greenery without adding another irrigation zone, another trimming cycle, or another set of plant replacements.